ably/ably-js/CONTRIBUTING.md

 Open your browser to [http://localhost:3000](http://localhost:3000).
 If you are using a remote browser, refer to https://docs.saucelabs.com/reference/sauce-connect/ for instructions on setting up a local tunnel to your Mocha runner web server.

 Note: If any files have been added or remove, running the task `npm run requirejs` will ensure all the necessary RequireJS dependencies are loaded into the browser by updating spec/support/browser_file_list.js

-### Debugging the tests in your browser with Karma

-If you would like to run the tests through Karma, then:

-Start a Karma server

-    karma server

-You can optionally connect your browser to the server, visit http://localhost:9876/

-Click on the Debug button in the top right, and open your browser's debugging console.

-Then run the tests against the Karma server.
-The `test:karma:run` command will concatenate the Ably files beforehand so any changes made in the source will be reflected in the test run.

-    npm run test:karma:run

 ### Testing environment variables for Node.js